Unhappy with your current job? Working online might be the solution for you.

 75. Amazon mTurk

 Amazon mTurk is a platform where you can perform basic tasks such as data validation and content moderation.
 On average, it’s found that you can earn about $2 an hour performing tasks that computers can’t do yet, so it’s not a great money maker.

-Flirt Bucks or Lip Service hires people to message, communicate, and flirt with people online, usually through text.
+Lip Service hires people to message, communicate, and flirt with people online, usually through text.
 Since it’s a message service and no voice or video, it can only reach a certain level of creepiness.

 77. Home Campers

 Is Airbnb too boring for you?
 Try to rent out your garden or backyard to campers.
 Travellers across the world use sites like home campers to find places to camp.
 Homeowners can earn a bit of cash by renting out space.

 Start your own bridesmaid or groomsman for hire business for those that are short a person for their wedding.
 Definitely a weird one, but if you love weddings, you can be part of the center of attention while enjoying a nice meal and get paid for it.

 Companies like JMRS arrange paid focus group sessions for businesses.
 Participants are chosen based on a set criterion, and they are paid for their time and feedback.
 The companies will use these groups

 You can share your computing power (RAM, GPU, CPU) to a distributed network like Golem, and earn money.
 Your CPU is likely not being used to its capacity, so it could be a weird way to earn money while doing nothing.